igvteam/juicebox-notebook/README.md

 juicebox_notebook.init()
 ```
 For a Jupyter notebook this should be done once per notebook.
 Colab notebooks display output in a sandboxed iFrame
-for each cell, so these steps must be repeated for each cell in which  igv-notebook is used.
+for each cell, so these steps must be repeated for each cell in which  juicebox-notebook is used.

 ### Browser creation